cristinasofia/tic-tac-toe/README.md

 ### **Medium Mode**

-The AI blocks the player’s winning move or makes a random move
+The AI blocks the player's winning move or makes a random move

 ### **Hard Mode**